Distributed Multi-Agent Reinforcement Learning with One-hop Neighbors and Compute Straggler Mitigation: Distributed multi-Agent Reinforcement Learning with One-hop Neighbors (DARL1N)

-To learn the approximated Q function $\tilde{Q}_i^{\bfmu}$, instead of incremental on-policy updates to the Q function as in SAC, we adopt off-policy temporal-difference learning with a buffer similar to MADDPG.
-The parameters $\theta_i$ of the approximated Q function are updated by minimizing:
+To learn the approximated Q function $\tilde{Q}_i^{\bfmu}$, instead of incremental on-policy updates to the Q function as in SAC \cite{qu2020scalable}, we apply off-policy temporal-difference learning with a buffer similar to MADDPG \cite{lowe2017multi}.
+The parameters $\theta_i$ of the approximated Q function are updated by minimizing the following temporal difference error: